tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/regression-analysis.md

 - Model transformations can be incorporated into the formula, for example: `formula = log(y) ~ I(x^2)`.
 - The coefficients (`coefficients(mdl)`), predictions for the original data set (`fitted(mdl)`), and residuals (`residuals(mdl)`) can be directly derived from the model object.
-- A concrete example on how to evaluate model assumptions (mean residuals is 0, residuals are normally distributed, homoscedascticiy) can be found at the building block [Evaluate Model Assumptions ](/topics/analyze-data/regressions/model-assumptions/).
+- A concrete example on how to evaluate model assumptions (mean residuals is 0, residuals are normally distributed, homoscedascticiy) can be found at the building block [Evaluate Model Assumptions](/analyze/regression/model-assumptions).

 {{% codeblock %}}